For Immediate Release:

 This year’s other honorees include activist Colin Kaepernick; musicians Lenny Kravitz, Billie Eilish, Lizzo, Anderson .Paak, and Chloe x Halle; director Ava DuVernay; and actors Madelaine Petsch and Sadie Sink.

 Outspoken animal rights activists like Joaquin Phoenix, James Cromwell, RZA, Pamela Anderson, Edie Falco, Natalie Portman, Woody Harrelson, and Alicia Silverstone have led the way for years, pointing out that meat, eggs, and dairy cause immense suffering and that animal agriculture is one of the leading sources of greenhouse-gas emissions.
-According to the United Nations, a global shift toward a vegan diet is necessary to combat the worst effects of climate change.
+According to the United Nations, a global shift toward a vegan diet is vital if we are to combat the worst effects of climate change.

 PETA—whose motto reads, in part, that “animals are not ours to eat”—opposes speciesism, a human-supremacist worldview.
 For more information, please visit PETA.org or follow the group on Twitter, Facebook, or Instagram.